About

 But then 9/11 happened and I lost my mom in the attacks.

-Around the same time, I was battling with things like obsessive-compulsive disorder (OCD), anxiety, and being a middle schooler.
+Around the same time, I was battling with things like obsessive-compulsive tendencies, anxiety, and being a middle schooler.
 My family and I went through a very challenging time.

-I was finishing high school and starting college soon, but then, my OCD, anxiety, depression, etc. had become worse.
+Around the time of finishing high school/starting college, my obsessive-compulsive tendencies, anxiety, depression, etc. had become worse.
 I reluctantly started working with a therapist.
 He shared that he too had struggled with some of the same things.
-Before that, I felt like, “I have no idea what is going on with me and I’m probably the only one who has these kinds of problems”.
+Before that, I remember feeling something like, “I have no idea what is going on with me and I’m probably the only one who has these kinds of problems”.

-I currently work as an integrative therapist using approaches such as cognitive behavioral therapy (CBT), eye movement desensitization and reprocessing (EMDR), talk therapy, health and wellness coaching, mindfulness/awareness, and what I have been learning through spirituality.
+I currently work as an integrative counselor/therapist, utilizing approaches such as Cognitive Behavioral Therapy (CBT) (Including Exposure and Response Prevention), Eye Movement Desensitization and Reprocessing (EMDR), talk therapy, concepts from health coaching, mindfulness/awareness, and non-religious spirituality/transpersonal.
 I am also allied with alternative communities.

 Approaches I use in my work

-I usually work with clients using one or a combination of the below approaches:
+I usually work with clients using one or a combination of the approaches below:

 Scroll to Top